nancchan/saas-customer-onboarding-business-systems/incidents/incident_003_reporting_data_issue.md

 ## Investigation

-The following steps were used to investigate the issue:
+The following steps were used to investigate the simulated issue:

 1. Reviewed the reported customer count.
 2. Compared the report results with the expected customer records.